netrisai/docs/sandbox/Sandbox12/onprem-k8s.rst

 .. image:: /images/sandbox3-l4lbs.png
     :align: center

-VNet Custom Resource
+V-Net Custom Resource
 --------------------

-If you see the same as shown in the previous screenshot, it means you didn’t create "vnet-customer" VNet as stated in the :ref:`"Learn by Creating Services"<s12-v-net>` manual.
-If so, let’s create it from Kubernetes using the VNet custom resource.
+If one of the backend health-checks is marked as unhealthy like in the screenshot above, it means you didn’t create "vnet-customer" V-Net as described in the :ref:`"Learn by Creating Services"<s12-v-net>` manual.
+If that's the case, let's create it from Kubernetes using the V-Net custom resource.

-Let’s create our VNet manifest:
+Let’s create our V-Net manifest:

 .. code-block:: shell-session